target/strelka/docs/README.md

 Strelka differs from its sibling projects in a few significant ways:
 * Core codebase is Go and Python3.6+
-* Server-side components run in containers for ease and flexibility of deployment
+* Server components run in containers for ease and flexibility of deployment
 * OS-native client applications for Windows, Mac, and Linux
 * Built using [libraries and formats](#architecture) that allow cross-platform, cross-language support